Revised SCLP-simplex Algorithm with Application to Large-Scale Fluid Processing Networks: Revised SCLP-simplex Algorithm

-A straightforward implementation of the simplex-type algorithm in \cite{weiss:08} could solve only small scale problems.
-We implemented the simplex-type algorithm in Python programming language with NumPy library using Cython for parts requiring heavy computation.
-Source code of our implementation of the simplex-type algorithm is available at GitHub \url{https://github.com/IBM/SCLPsolver}.
-The following implementation enhancements led to substantial performance gains: \begin{compactitem}[$-$] \item Only some of the simplex dictionaries are stored with their positions in the optimal base sequence, and the list of pivots to adjacent bases between them.
-This requires more computations when a new basis needs to be calculated, but drastically reduces the required memory.
-The code obtains the available RAM and adjust the number of stored dictionaries accordingly, maintaining evenly spaced dictionaries. \item Only the equations (\ref{eqn.breakponts}) are solved for $\tau$ using LU factorization.
-In the case of a simple Type-II collision when exactly one interval shrinks to $0$ and is replaced by single interval, the corresponding SCLP pivot changes only one column of coefficients in (\ref{eqn.breakponts}).
-In this case we use product form of inverse (PFI) to calculate $\delta \tau(\theta_\ell)$ from $\delta \tau(\theta_{\ell-1)}$ and calculate $\tau(\theta_\ell)$ as $\tau(\theta_{\ell-1}) + \delta \tau(\theta_{\ell-1})$ avoiding the solution of linear system (\ref{eqn.breakponts}). \item A list of all the local minima of $x(t),q(t)$ is kept, and during the SCLP pivot we update only its changed part. $x^n,q^n$ are computed in (\ref{eqn.othervalues}) only for states which are local minima and have negative $\delta x^n,\delta q^n$ at these local minima. \item Only the values of $\tau_n$ and of $x^n,q^n$ at local minima are used to evaluate $\theta_{\ell+1} - \theta_\ell$ in (\ref{eqn.parameterlimit}). \item The sub-problems are solved with reduced dimension, and are therefore quite small. \end{compactitem}
+The following analysis and implementation enhancements led to substantial performance gains. \begin{compactitem}[-] \item Base sequence representation is one of the problematic points of the SCLP-simplex: the choice to store only the indexes of the basic variables, and re-solve all Rates-LP fresh at each iteration requires an impractical amount of computations, and storage of the simplex dictionaries for all bases involves memory issues, in storage and in updating.
+Since all bases are adjacent our algorithm stores simplex dictionaries only for some of them, keeping the list of pivots between all bases.
+This requires more computations when a new basis ($D$) needs to be calculated, but drastically reduces the required memory.
+The code obtains the available RAM and adjusts the number of stored dictionaries accordingly, maintaining evenly spaced dictionaries. \item Values of all $\dx, \dq$ are kept since only a small part of them is updated during the SCLP pivot. \item Equations (\ref{eqn.breakponts}) are re-structured to increase sparsity.
+The resulting system is solved for $\delta \tau(\theta_\ell)$ using LU factorization, while $\tau(\theta_\ell)$ is calculated as $\tau(\theta_{\ell-1}) + \delta \tau(\theta_{\ell-1})$.
+In a case when exactly one interval shrinks to $0$ and is replaced by a single interval, the corresponding SCLP pivot changes only one column of coefficients in (\ref{eqn.breakponts}).
+In this case we use product form of inverse (PFI) to calculate $\delta \tau(\theta_\ell)$ from $\delta \tau(\theta_{\ell-1)}$ using LU decomposition obtained in the previous iteration.
+Such design reduces the number of operations from $\bigO(N^3)$ to $\bigO(N)$ complexity. \item To evaluate $\theta_\ell - \theta_{\ell-1}$ in (\ref{eqn.parameterlimit}) we use only the values of $\delta \tau_n, \tau_n$ and of $x^n, q^n$ at local minima where $\delta x^n,\delta q^n$ are negative.
+This allows us to solve only part of (\ref{eqn.othervalues}).
+For this purpose we keep a list of all the local minima of $x(t),q(t)$.
+Updating this list involves only small changes in each iteration. \item The basis $D$ is calculated by pivoting the simplex dictionary of $B'$ or $B''$ using non-standard pivoting rules, where entering and leaving variables are determined by $B'' \setminus B'$ and $B' \setminus B''$ and by the type of the collision.
+If and optimal $D$ which is adjacent to both $B', B''$ exists, it is always found by this single pivot. \item To calculate $B'' \setminus B'$ and $B' \setminus B''$ we use the list of pivots, and avoid computationally expensive set differences. \item The subproblems are solved with reduced dimension, and are therefore quite small. \end{compactitem}